Vegan Zuppa di Farro

 - 2 teaspoons olive oil

-- 1 yellow onion, chopped
+- 1 medium yellow onion chopped

-- 2 carrots, chopped
+- 2 carrots chopped

-- 2 celery stalks, chopped
+- 2 celery stalks chopped

-- 1 can (15oz) borlotti beans, drained
+- 1 15-oz can borlotti beans drained

 - 1-1/2 cups farro

-- 1 can (28oz) crushed tomatoes
+- 1 28-oz can crushed tomatoes

-- 2 quarts (32oz) vegetable stock
+- 8 cups vegetable stock

 - 2 bay leaves

-- 1/2 teaspoon thyme
+- ½ teaspoon thyme

 - 3-4 sage leaves

-- pinch of salt and pepper
+- 1 pinch salt and pepper

-- Optional: drizzled garlic oi
+- Optional: drizzled garlic oil

 Instructions

-- When vegetables are soft add beans, farro, crushed tomatoes, vegetable stock, bay leaves, thyme, sage, and a pinch of salt and pepper to the pot.
+- Simmer soup: When vegetables are soft add beans, farro, crushed tomatoes, vegetable stock, bay leaves, thyme, sage, and a pinch of salt and pepper to the pot.
 Mix well and turn up heat to bring soup to a boil, then reduce heat to medium-low and let simmer for 40 minutes.

-- To serve: drizzle with garlic oil (optional) and garnish with a bay leaf
+- To serve: Drizzle with garlic oil (optional) and garnish with a bay leaf

 Notes